-The preparation of financial statements in conformity with U.S. generally accepted accounting principles (U.S. GAAP) requires management of the Plan to make estimates and assumptions that affect the reported amounts of assets, liabilities and changes in net assets available for benefits and disclosure of contingent assets and liabilities at the date of the financial statements.
-Actual results could differ from those estimates
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles (U.S. GAAP) requires management of the Plan to make estimates and assumptions that affect the reported amounts of assets and liabilities, and changes in net assets available for benefits and disclosure of related assets and liabilities.
+Actual results could differ from those estimates.